 Common difficulties and possible effects on your studies

-No two Dyslexic individuals with show the same strengths and weaknesses within their academic studies but some of the common difficulties they may identify with are:
+No two Dyslexic individuals will show the same strengths and weaknesses within their academic studies but, some of the common difficulties they may identify with are:

 Grammar and punctuation